Sapphire Woodwind Quintet offers these program themes that can be tailored for each audience:

 Musical World Tour features instruments and music from around the world, including African, Middle Eastern, Afro-Cuban, and South American pieces.
 The students get to see and hear unusual instruments, such as the Arabic nay flute, Caribbean conch shell trumpet, Tibetan singing bowl, and a 12-foot Swiss alphorn.
 Students learn about the styles, textures, and compositional techniques that make each kind of music distinct.
 Each piece on the program has a story to tell that illustrates a particular culture, and the music spans different centuries as well as continents.
-A geography lesson is incorporated into the program by marking each musical destination on a large colorful map, adding to the visual appeal.
+A geography lesson is incorporated into the multimedia program by locating each destination on a colorful map.

 MUSICAL TIME MACHINE